Mistakes were made… with links.

 How are you sharing links with your students?
 Whether you’re providing a link to an article, website, YouTube video, book (you name it), let’s say goodbye to copying and pasting ugly long links!

-Have you ever provided links to your student like this?
+Have you ever given your students links that looked like this?

 Besides being visually nauseating, pasting full links in your instructional materials can cause major challenges for students that rely on screen readers.

 Screen readers will actually read the entire link out loud to a student.
 That means that this…

 sounds like this to a student using a screen reader.

 So, let’s avoid pasting ugly, long links directly into our materials.